Esri/schedule-sync/README.md

 **Subject Area:** Select the Project, Activity, or WBS subject area.

 **P6 Project:** Select the project you would like to import activities or WBS from.
 If you select a subject area other than Project this input will become available.
-When you select the projects subject area this field is not needed as you will be importing all your projects.
+When you select the project's subject area this field is not needed as you will be importing all your projects.

 **Standard Fields:** Select the standard fields you want to import.

-**User Defined Fields:** Select the user defined fields you would like to import.
+**User Defined Fields:** Select the user-defined fields you would like to import.

 **Include Activity Codes:** Check this box to import all Activity Code columns.
 This option is only relevant and available when using the actvity subject area.